Fetal Alcohol Syndrome

 Alcohol is a well-known teratogen for the developing fetus, and you are taking a risk if you drink any type of alcohol (beer, wine, or liquor), in any amount, at any time during your pregnancy.

-If you consume alcohol while pregnant, especially to excess, there is a chance your baby will suffer a number of physical, mental, emotional, behavioral, or developmental consequences that may be lifelong and irreversible.
+If you consume alcohol during pregnancy, especially to excess, there is a chance your baby will suffer a number of physical, mental, emotional, behavioral, or developmental consequences that may be lifelong and irreversible.
 This may occur even before you’re aware of your pregnancy, as most women don’t know they’re pregnant until 4-6 weeks along 1.
 The more you drink in terms of both frequency and quantity, the more likely it is that your baby will be subjected to these effects.

 What Are Fetal Alcohol Spectrum Disorders?